-TR-Datkomm-B) - recommended Frequency: every winter semester Recommended semester: Minimal Duration of the Module 1 Semester Module Units Mobile Communication Cours Se la 4,00 Weekly Contact Mode of Delivery: Lectures an d Practicals Hours Lecturers: Prof. Dr. Udo Kriege ∋r Language: English/German Frequency: every winter seme ster Learning outcome: · · · · · · · · · · · · · · · · · · · The students are encouraged to independent scientific work.
-They learn the nundamentals of mobile commu Incation and are trained to analyze the applied are instructed to investigate the sketched mobile communication pr rotocols by measurements using Wireshark and other tools to evaluate their p erformance and to develop new protocol ele ements.
-The processing of design r programming. and performance assessment t asks by teams of students and the $\epsilon$ effective arrangement of workgroups is p part of the training.
-Contents: The course presents the fundar nentals of mobile communication.
-We sketch the underlying standards, syste m architectures and their realization is as well as current research and develo pment trends.
-Due to the complexity y of the field the course can only present so ne basic important aspects of those mobile communication systems that ex hibit the strongest growth in the ma rkets and affect all busieness areas of the inform nation societies at most.
-The course e will focus on the technical system and design n perspectives regarding the service architectures and local or wide area mobile c ommunication networks.
-The following topics are discuse sed in detail: technical foundation of wireless s transmission media access control protocol S resource management protoc ols in mobile communication networ ks (including resource assignment strategies at the radio layer, handoff manage ement, error control protocols, scheduling et C.) mobility support at the network k layer by mobile IP transport protocols and their e nhancements wirelss LANs and their develo pment (IEEE802.11 standards, WiM IAX etc.) wireless wide area networks b ased on TDMA technology (GSM ba asics and protocols, GPRS) data communication in wireles etc.) s wide area networks (UMTS, HSP) A, LIE, LIE-A · service architectures for mobili e networks (including Android progr amming and service architectures for mobil WebRTC architectures) e networks (including Android progr ramming and service architectures for mobil WebRTC architectures) The content of the lectures is ill e networks (including Android progr ustrated by exercises and laboratori ramming and processing of tasks, the qualified presentation and critical discussion of the outcomes by teams of students is part of the course.
+Frequency: every winter semester Recommended semester: Minimal Duration of the Module 1 Semester Module Units Mobile Communication Cours Mode of Delivery: Lectures an Lecturers: Prof. Dr. Udo Kriege Language: English/German Frequency: every winter seme Learning outcome: d Practicals er 4,00 Weekly Contac Hours fundamentals of mobile commu protocols and communication a are instructed to investigate the measurements using Wireshark and to develop new protocol ele b independent scientific work.
+They le inication and are trained to analyze to Igorithms in a systematic manner.
+St e sketched mobile communication pro- c and other tools, to evaluate their per ements.
+The processing of design, pr asks by teams of students and the ef- part of the training. the applied udents otocols by orformance, rogramming, the underlying standards, syste as current research and develo the course can only present so communication systems that ex all busieness areas of the inform mentals of mobile communication.
+We marchitectures and their realizations pment trends.
+Due to the complexity me basic important aspects of those whibit the strongest growth in the mar mation societies at most.
+The course in perspectives regarding the service ommunication networks. s as well of the field mobile kets and affect will focus on • • es transmission s ols in mobile communication network at the radio layer, handoff manager wireless wide area networks b protocols, GPRS) data communication in wireles etc.) sics and The content of the lectures is ill processing of tasks, the qualified presentation and critical discussion of the outcomes by teams of students is part of the course.
 It improves the technical understanding and provides means to work as project leader in industry on those topics.
 The course can be supplemented by the module Foundations of Internet Communcation (KTR-GIK-M) with its instructive tasks executed in the router laboratory, by master seminars and projects or a master's thesis on related topics in next generation networks.
 The language of the course wil be announced during the first lecture.
+Literature: • Schiller, J.: Mobile Communications.
+Pearson-Education, Munich, 2004. • Walke, B.: Mobile Radio Networks, Wiley, 2002. • Pahlavan, K., Krishnamurthy, P.: Principles of Wireless Networks, A Unified Communcation (KTR-GIK-M) with its instructive tasks executed in the router laboratory, by master seminars and projects or a master's thesis on related topics in next generation networks.
+The language of the course wil be announced during the first lecture.
+Literature: • Schiller, J.: Mobile Communications.
+Pearson-Education, Munich, 2004. • Walke, B.: Mobile Radio Networks, Wiley, 2002.
 Literature: Schiller, J.: Mobile Communications.
 Pearson-Education, Munich, 2004.
 Walke, B.: Mobile Radio Networks, Wiley, 2002.
-Pahlavan, K., Krishnamurthy, P.: Principles of Wireless Networks, A Unified Approach.
+Schiller, J.: Mobile Communications.
+Pearson-Education, Munich, 2004.
+Walke, B.: Mobile Radio Networks, Wiley, 2002.
+Approach.
 Prentice Hall, 2002.
 Pahlavan, K., Krishnamurthy, P.: Networking Fundamentals: Wide, Local and Personal Area Communications, Wiley, 2009.
 Holma, H., Toskala, A.: LTE for UMTS, Evolution to LTE-Advanced, 2. ed, Wiley, 2011.
 Examination Oral examination / Duration of Examination: 30 minutes Description: 30 minutes oral examination covering all topics of the lectures and practicals.
 The language of the examination wil be announced during the first lecture.

-Module KTR-SSSProj-M KTR Master Project Software Systems Science
+Module KTR-SSSProj6-M KTR Master Project Software 6 ECTS / 180 h Systems Science (6 ECTS)

-KTR Masterprojekt Software Systems Science
+KTR Masterprojekt Software Systems Science (6 ECTS)